Skip to main content

 • Cross-device support: Users can access their wallet from up to 5 devices

-This feature is currently supported for phone numbers from the following countries - Brazil, Canada, Colombia, India, Kenya, Mexico, Philippines, United Arab Emirates, United Kingdom, United States of America.
+This feature is currently supported for phone numbers from the following countries - Australia, Brazil, Canada, Colombia, France, Germany, India, Indonesia, Italy, Japan, Kenya, Mexico, Netherlands, Philippines, Poland, Singapore, South Korea, Spain, Sweden, Switzerland, United Arab Emirates, United Kingdom, United States of America.
 If you’d like to enable the feature in additional regions, reach out to us on Discord.

 SMS security considerations: